Oyster card: Beyond London

 With regard to London's airports, TfL and BAA studied acceptance of Oyster Pay As You Go on BAA's Heathrow Express service and the Southern-operated Gatwick Express service in 2006, but BAA decided not to go ahead.
 However, Oyster has been valid to Gatwick Airport on both the Gatwick Express and Southern Rail and Thameslink services since January 2016.

 Oyster was extended to Hertford East when London Overground took over suburban services previously operated by Greater Anglia in May 2015.

-Oyster was extended to Epsom, Hertford North, Potters Bar and Radlett in Summer 2019.
+Oyster was extended to Epsom, Hertford North, Potters Bar and Radlett in Summer 2019, which was the final expansion of the Oyster network.

-Contactless payment
+There were proposals to extend the PAYG service to the Reading after the Elizabeth line was opened, utilising the final remaining fare zone F, but it didn't happen and the line eventually became contactless-only.